From Household Waste to Granny Flat – Providing Alternative Fuels from Waste

-THE SOLUTIONIn late 2012, Veolia in collaboration with Austral Bricks, set about an exciting new resource recovery project that has provided a new fuel source for brick manufacturers across Australia.
+In late 2012, Veolia, in collaboration with Austral Bricks, the construction materials company, set about an exciting new resource recovery project which could potentially provide a new fuel source for brick manufacturers across Australia.

 In Horsley Park, New South Wales, both Veolia and Austral Bricks have adjoining facilities: a landfill, and a brick production facility respectively.